8 Scoring Rules

 \[ R_L(S, B) = 1 - \frac{L_{|S}}{L_{|B}} \]

-where \(L_{|S}\) and \(L_{|B}\) is the loss computed with respect to predictions from the sophisticated and baseline models respectively.
+where \(L_{|S}\) and \(L_{|B}\) are the losses computed with respect to predictions from the sophisticated and baseline models respectively.

 The ERV interpretation makes reporting of scoring rules easier within and between experiments.
 For example, say in experiment A we have \(L_{|S} = 0.004\) and \(L_{|B} = 0.006\), and in experiment B we have \(L_{|S} = 4\) and \(L_{|B} = 6\).
 The sophisticated model may appear worse at first glance in experiment A (as the losses are very close) but when considering the ERV we see that the performance increase is identical (both \(R_L = 33\%\)), thus providing a clearer way to compare models.